pratigya2/Chatbot-LLamaIndex/README.md

 This project aims to provide an intelligent chatbot capable of answering queries about anxiety, leveraging the power of LlamaIndex for document-based retrieval and a powerful language model for generating responses.
 The data source for the chatbot is a PDF document containing detailed information on anxiety, including causes, symptoms, and management strategies.

+## Source Document: "The Nature and Treatment of Anxiety and Disorder"

+This project uses the book **"The Nature and Treatment of Anxiety and Disorder"** as the primary source of data.
+The book provides a comprehensive overview of anxiety disorders, including their nature, underlying causes, and various treatment approaches.
+It covers psychological, medical, and holistic perspectives, making it a valuable resource for understanding and addressing anxiety-related issues.

+The information from this book is processed and indexed to create a robust chatbot capable of answering questions related to anxiety and its treatment.
 ## Features

 - **RAG (Retrieval-Augmented Generation) System**: Combines the strength of retrieval-based methods with generative models to provide accurate and contextually relevant answers.